aspathproject/aspathproject.github.io/src/changelog/README.md

 # Changelog

+## May 14, 2021
+- [Guide](/guide/) page has been added to the website.
+- A fully working PCH Daily Routing Snapshot grabber, parser and ingester has been tested and should be available on `develop` branch on the following days.
+- A [Discord server](https://discord.gg/2FT4XzNvqq) has been created to be in contact with people that wants to contribute or need help deploying an early version of the software.
+- Thanks everyone for the interest in the project.
+You can watch again the [LACNIC 35 ASPATH presentation](https://www.youtube.com/watch?v=Mt_oW5CtU5c) on Youtube.
+- If you want to collaborate on this project and don't know where to start, you can check the new [Contributors Wanted](/contributors-wanted) page.

 ## May 9, 2021
 - Groundwork for grabber modules: route collector entries in database will also have a 'driver' and 'driver_opts' column to be able to execute the corresponding procedure to grab and parse new snapshots.
 - PCH Daily Routing Snapshots will be the first driver to be implemented (WIP).
 An scraper module will grab new datasets from https://www.pch.net/resources/Routing_Data/IPv4_daily_snapshots/ and Quagga/Cisco parser will process and add the routing snapshots to database.